 More than 8,000 Cyclists Take on The Ride For Roswell to Find Cancer Cures and Save Lives

-BUFFALO, N.Y. — The Ride For Roswell, Roswell Park Cancer Institute’s largest fundraiser, welcomed more than 8,000 riders, who traveled on routes ranging from 3 to 100 miles today, each starting and ending at the University at Buffalo (UB), Amherst Campus.
+BUFFALO, N.Y. — The Ride For Roswell, Roswell Park Comprehensive Cancer Center’s largest fundraiser, welcomed more than 8,000 riders, who traveled on routes ranging from 3 to 100 miles today, each starting and ending at the University at Buffalo (UB), Amherst Campus.

 The 18th annual event, which is supported by 2,000 volunteers, raised more than $3.8 million.
 The funds raised will fund cutting-edge research and patient care programs, and a portion of the funds, $1 million, will be used to advance pediatric cancer care.
 In collaboration with Women and Children’s Hospital of Buffalo, Roswell Park is enhancing its specialized Pediatric Cancer Care Program to provide the very best care for families whose lives are touched by childhood cancer or blood disease.